 Beacon Hill Park

-With over 200 acres of park land, Beacon Hill Park is the crowning jewel in Victoria's park system.
+With roughly 740,000 square metres of parkland, Beacon Hill Park is the crowning jewel in Victoria's park system.
 There are natural areas, manicured flower beds, footpaths and many sports and play features for the whole family to enjoy.

 Improved Physical Distancing in Beacon Hill Park

-Starting May 16, Beacon Hill Park is being pedestrianized through the summer to increase opportunities for physical distancing while enjoying the park and staying active.
+Some Beacon Hill Park roadways are open to pedestrian use through the summer to increase opportunities for physical distancing while enjoying the park and staying active.

-Parking lots will remain open at Heywood Road, Circle Drive and Nursery Road, and street parking remains available along Douglas Street and Dallas Road.
+Parking lots in the park remain open at Heywood Road, Circle Drive and Nursery Road, and street parking remains available along Douglas Street and Dallas Road.

-This means that people who need to drive can still park in Beacon Hill Park, and there will also be more space for everyone to enjoy the park.
+This means there’s still room to park a vehicle, and there’s more open space for everyone to enjoy the park.